Please click on each section below for information and answers to frequently asked questions.

-The interview has been carefully designed to assess candidates’ suitability for success in the program and subsequent clinical practice.
-The interview is a multi-mini interview format, with a total of eight interview stations.
+The interviews have been carefully designed to assess candidates’ suitability for success in the program and subsequent clinical practice.
+The interview session is a Multiple Mini Interview (MMI) format, with a total of four (4) interview stations.
 The interview is not science-based and applicants cannot prepare for it.
-Full instructions will be given on the day of interview.
+Full instructions will be given on the day of the interview.

-E7.
-Can I have someone attend the interview with me?
+H10.
+Can I have someone attend the interviews with me?

-No. However, family and other support persons are welcome to visit the campus with you.
+No. However, family and other support people are welcome to visit the campus with you.

-The interview duration is approximately 2 hours, including registration and debrief.
+The duration of the MMI session is approximately 2-3 hours, including registration and debriefing.